Kevinatil/U2Net_BRPIFuHD/README.md

 ## Acknowledgement

-We thank Shanghai Film Art Academy for the standard dancing videos, test dancing videos and official scores for model training.
+We thank Shanghai Film Art Academy for providing training and testing data as well as standard dancing videos.